 Quite a few U.S. businesses have experimented with pay-what-you-want pricing strategies and achieved mixed results.
 Under this scheme, customers opt to pay the price they want, including nothing at all in some cases.
 Companies will also sometimes have a suggested price to guide customers in the right direction.

-A few U.S. businesses have experimented with pay-what-you-want pricing strategies and achieved mixed results.
-Under this scheme, customers opt to pay a company’s suggested price, or more or less, or nothing at all.
-It’s a little different from the sliding-scale fee model in that customers choose what to pay, rather than the business assigning a price based on the customer’s income or other circumstances.
+It’s a little different from the sliding-scale model in that customers choose what to pay, rather than the business assigning a price based on the customer’s income or other circumstances.

 Back in 2010, Panera Bread began using the PWYW model at its five Panera Cares locations, allowing customers to pay whatever they choose for every item on the menu.
-These nonprofit “community cafes” bring in about 70 percent of a traditional Panera store’s revenue, which the company uses to raise hunger awareness and implement job-training programs for needy populations.
-The Panera Cares locations feed every person who walks through the doors, even those who can’t afford to pay at all.
+These nonprofit “community cafes,” which the company used to raise hunger awareness and implement job-training programs for needy populations, brought in about 70% of a traditional Panera store’s revenue.
+The Panera Cares locations fed every person who walked through the doors, even those who couldn’t afford to pay at all.

 Java Street Cafe introduced a more successful PWYW model in the midst of the recession in 2009.
 The restaurant allowed customers to pay whatever they thought was a fair price for their order.
 Customers continued to pay amounts similar to what the business had charged before the campaign.
 The cafe was already established in the community, and its loyal customers wanted to see it stick around.